akhilgit19/PRIME10-DEVOPS/readme.txt

      Jfrog

 16. For any issue you can check this path--cd /var/lib/jenkins/
+16. build now in jenkins and check the console outputs you will get error as shared lib not found.

 17. Go to mange jenkins----configure system-- global pipeline library (global trusted pipeline  libraries